 Retirement, life, health and other welfare benefits at Equinix are the same for all eligible employees, including the named executive officers, and are designed to be aligned to our competitive market.
 Equinix shares the cost of health and welfare benefits with all of our eligible employees and offers an employer matching contribution to participant contributions to our Section 401(k) plan, for which all employees, including the named executive officers, are eligible.
-In 2011, each named executive officer received the maximum match of \$7,350.
+In 2012, the maximum match was \$7,500.
 In general, Equinix does not offer perquisites to its named executive officers, except as described below.